Xenosb/learn.rb/chapters/04-the_database/readme.md

 If you ever screw something up in the latest migration you did you can most of the times undo it with `rake db:rollback`.

-A rollback simply undos what was done in the previous migration.
+A rollback simply undoes what was done in the previous migration.
 Though it might not always be able to do so.
 Most often `drop_table` and `change_column` migrations aren't revisable as there is no way for the program to know what the table looked like before the applied change.
 It's able to reverse